Make-School-Courses/MOB-1.1-Introduction-to-Swift/README.md

     - **After Class**
       - Begin Tutorial: Sushi Neko

-1. Concentration Game
-    - **Swift in Games**
-      - Build grids with loops
-      - Display color in Sprites
-      - Use subclassing to customize
-      - State management
+ 1. Introduction to iOS App Development and UIKit
+    - **Mobile Development & UIKit**
+      - What does mobile application development entail?
+      - General use cases and pro's and cons
+      - Platform and ecosystem
-      - SKActions
+    - **In Class Activities**
-      - Touch events

-1. Concentration Game - Logic
-    - **Swift in Games**
+      - Identifying common elements in featured apps
-      - Using Enums, Functions, Structs & Protocols in Games
-      - Game Matching logic
-      - Game Reseting logic
-      - Game State logic
+    - **After Class**
+      - Begin Magic 8 Ball Tutorial

+1. Workshop day

-1. Inspecting and Debugging Your Code (Extra Lesson)
+1. Inspecting and Debugging Your Code
     - **Debugging**
       - Setting breakpoints
       - Printing objects in the debugger